 Tierra Huichol stores, located downtown along the Malecon and also

-at 246 Olas Altas street next to the Banorte bank.
+at 246 Olas Altas street, right next door to the Banorte bank.

 Cecilia Rivera's painting 'untitled' from

-some beaufitul public native art painted on the artesania store
+Some beautiful public native art painted on wall of the artesanias store

-on the Cuale River Island at Insurgentes street, with many of the traditional
+on the Cuale River Island at Insurgentes street, representing many of the traditional

-Huichol figures such as the sacred deer, cayman, swan and mountain cat
+Huichol figures such as the sacred deer, cayman, swan, lamb and mountain cat.